Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Additional Parameters

 \subsection{Left-Right Asymmetry}

-The asymmetries are special experimental observables represented by the ratio of observed quantities and major uncertainties are canceled out.
-Due to which the additional independent information on interaction of particles is provided by asymmetries which is also mentioned in polarized cross-section formula therefore it is important to measure it precisely with minimum possible error.
+The asymmetries are special experimental observables estimated by the ratio of observed quantities and the major uncertainties are canceled out.
+Due to this, the additional independent information on the interaction of particles is provided by asymmetries which are also mentioned in the polarized cross-section formula therefore it is important to measure it precisely with the minimum possible error.

 for partially polarized beams we can use eq.~\ref{eq:10}